 The Dow Jones Industrial Average jumped 1.3% to 26,258.42.
 The Nasdaq composite climbed 1.3% to 7,828.91.

 Financial and technology companies powered the latest rally.
 Investors tend to favor those sectors when they’re confident the economy will continue growing.
 Bank of America gained 3.4% and Intel rose 1.5%.

 Consumer product makers and utility companies, which are considered safe-play investments, lagged the market.
 Clorox fell 1.2% and NRG Energy slid 1.7%.

-The yield on the 10-year U.S. Treasury note rose sharply to 2.47% from 2.41% on Friday.
+The yield on the 10-year Treasury note rose sharply, to 2.47% from 2.41% late Friday.
 It also rose back above the yield on the three-month Treasury bill.

 That reverses an inversion in yields that alarmed investors last month.
-Such a change has preceded recessions in the past.
+Such a change has preceeded recessions in the past.